IBM/cloud-functions-workshops/201-intermediate-courselets-nodejs/201-using-event-providers/github/README.md

   * `repository`: The GitHub repository.
   * `accessToken`: Your GitHub personal access token created in Step 1.
   * `events`: The [GitHub event type](https://developer.github.com/v3/activity/events/types/) of interest.

+  * **Warning** _Make sure that you don't have any webhooks already defined for your repository or they may be overwritten when running the next command._

   ```bash
   ibmcloud package bind /whisk.system/github myGit \